Overwhelming evidence for the global climate and oceans

 when Earth nearly died.

-Summer temperatures will become too high for NH crops.
+Summer high temperatures will become too high for NH as well as tropical crops.

 o OCEANS Atmospheric CO2 & GHG pollution are causing rapid ocean warming (now going deep) acidification and deoxygenation- a catastrophic triple assault.
 Warming + acidification is projected to lead to irreversible collapse, which would be disastrous for live on land.